-The importance of physical activity in prostate cancer
+The importance of physical activity for prostate cancer

 As Men's Health Week approaches, I am reminded of the significance of prostate health, mainly due to the loss of my grandfather to prostate cancer.
 This year's focus on prostate cancer emphasises the importance of early detection, awareness, and the role physical activity plays in combating this disease.